SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

   k*V, 0 --> A
 end
 ```
-Creates a network with one species
+creates a network with one species
 ```@example tut2
 species(rn_with_volume)
 ```